Online Student FAQ

-Here you’ll find the answers to a variety of common questions you may have in regards to OTC online courses.
+Here you’ll find answers to common questions regarding OTC online courses.

 Why take an online course?

-Online courses work well for students who are self-directed but who may have busy schedules or limited time to attend on-campus courses.
+Online courses work well for students who are self-directed and have good organizational skills.
+Most students find online courses are best due to busy work schedules or little time to attend on-campus courses.
 To succeed in an online course, students need regular access to a computer and reliable internet service.
-Online students also need to prepare to dedicate the same amount of time to online courses as they would an on-campus course.
+Online students also need to dedicate the same amount of time to online courses as they would for on-campus courses.
+In other words, creating and adhering to a schedule for study time, due dates, and other course-related matter is a critical factor of success in an online course.
+If you have questions, contact the OTC Online Student Success staff at email@example.com or 417-447-8200.

 What is an online course?